SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

    n = int(input())
 except ValueError:
    print("Invalid number.")
-# Ако int(…) гръмне, ще се изпълни except блокът
+# If int(…) gets an error, it will complete the exception block of code
 ```

 ## Exercise: web applications with more complex loops

 Now we know how to repeat a group of actions using **loops**.
 Let's do something interesting: **web based game**.
 Yes, a real game, with graphics and game logic.
 Let's have fun.
-It will be complicated, but if you do not understand exactly how it works, there is no problem.
-Now we are still entering programming.
-There is time, you will advance with technology.
+It will be complicated, but if you do not understand exactly how it works, that is no problem.
+We are still just entering programming.
+There is time, you will advance with this technology.
 For now, follow the steps.

 ### Task: web game "Shoot the fruits!"

 **Condition**: Develop a **Flask web application** – a game in which the player **shoots at fruits**, arranged in a table.
-Successfully hit fruits disappear, and the player receives points for each hit fruit.
-The shooting is performed on columns, from top to bottom or from bottom to top, and the location of the hit (the column under fire) is set by a scroll bar.
+Successfully hit fruits disappear, and the player receives points for each fruit that was hit.
+The shooting is performed on columns, from top to bottom or vice-versa, and the location of the hit (the column under fire) is set by a scroll bar.
 Due to the inaccuracy of the scroller, the player is not quite sure which column to shoot at.
 So with each shot there is a chance not to hit and this makes the game more interesting (similar to the slingshot in Angry Birds).

 Our game should look like this: